Serving Altadena since 1935

 AHS members are invited a festive holiday party to celebrate the season and the launch of the new edition of Altadena: Between Wilderness and City.

 Admission is free for current AHS members who RSVP online.
-Tickets are available at the door for $25.
+A very limited number of general admission tickets will be available for sale here after December 1st.

 Events